How to split a transaction for commission or charges deducted

 Select the transaction, then choose 'More Options (alternatively, you can hold down the 'alt' key on your keyboard while you select the transaction) to access the 'Edit a transaction' screen.
 As you explain the transaction with type Invoice Receipt, change the amount to the full amount of the invoice.
 So in this example, you would change the amount from £100...

 Finish explaining the transaction as normal, choosing the correct invoice from the unpaid ones.

 Create the new explanation.

 2FreeAgent automatically adds a new payment for the deduction

-You'll see that FreeAgent has now put a new payment of £25 in, to make the accounts balance match the bank statement balance.
+You'll see that FreeAgent has now put a new payment of £26 in, to make the accounts balance match the bank statement balance.

 You now need to explain this as the deduction, which might be bank charges, commission paid, or tax.

-I'll explain the rest of the transaction as normal and then save it.
+You would then explain the rest of the transaction as normal and then save it.

 FreeAgent is registered with the Financial Conduct Authority under the Payment Services Regulations 2017 (register no. 799763) for the provision of account information services.